AcanthhE/anti-chat-control-encrypted-chat/README.md

 # Anti-chat-control-encrypted-chat (made by AcanthE 🇫🇷)
-provide a program to use to encrypt et decode a message for counter chat control UE 🇪🇺
+provide a program to use to encrypt et decode a message for counter chat control EU 🇪🇺

 # FileCrypto (AES-256)